garettridge/pgp/index.md

 The larynx is a muscular passageway to the lungs that surrounds the voicebox.
 Consider a patient with impaired sensory feedback from laryngeal muscles.
 Normally its receptors sample the inhaled air's temperature and velocity, complementing the baroreceptors and CO2 chemoreceptors in the blood vessels.
 Although the larynx is richly innervated, these receptors map to the visceral cortex rather than the sensory cortex, and are not consciously perceptibe to touch.
 Thus the patient would not feel their absence as noticeable numbness, or anything at the location that would make them recognize their larynx as a problem.
 Functional impairments would nonetheless arise, including diminished perception of airflow or muscle stretch, inability to register a full breath, and absent temperature cues.
 This generates vague discomfort reminiscent of ME/CFS symptomatology.

-Because the brain treats airway turnover as survival-critical, disruptions induce autonomic panic (fight or flight) and dysautonomia, while the missing signals may be substituted (in the same manner as in phantom limb pain) with noxious sensations.
+Because the brain treats airway turnover as survival-critical, disruptions induce autonomic panic (fight or flight) and dysautonomia, while the missing signals may be substituted with noxious sensations (in the same manner as in phantom limb pain experienced by amputees).
 The reflex system may also chronically misfire, producing involuntary spasms.

 A common maladaptive reflex of the vocal airway is Muscle Tension Dysphonia (MTD), in which the larynx constricts the voicebox whenever the individual attempts to speak.
 The causes of MTD are considered to be multifactorial, with impaired sensory feedback frequently suggested as a mechanism [cite https://pmc.ncbi.nlm.nih.gov/articles/PMC9559660/pdf/JSLHR-65-1867.pdf].
 Subjectively, MTD produces feelings of hoarseness, pain, and vocal fatigue -- symptoms reported by many ME/CFS patients.
 Further downstream effects could be demystified by the signal disruption to airway muscle control that comes with MTD, contributing to the cascade of symptoms that define ME/CFS.